 If you have a picky toddler, or on my toddler's off days, we often settle on a drinkable breakfast.

-Surprisingly, our baby food pouches (surprisingly, our set has lasted since he started solids!).
-They are easy for him to hold, and he's usually pretty clean with them.
+Surprisingly, our baby food pouches have lasted since he started solids!
+They are easy for him to hold.
+Even better, he's usually pretty clean with them.

 I hope your toddler loves these breakfast ideas.
 If you are looking for more breakfast recipes for toddlers, you can look through all my breakfast recipes that are kid friendly.

 Toddler breakfast ideas to get through busy mornings

 What are some of your favorite toddler foods?
 And does your toddler have a healthy breakfast?
 I'd love to hear some of your ideas in the comments.